Tim Berners-Lee, August 2005

 @@ Summary

-- owl:sameAs considered the same as N3 value equality for data
+- owl:sameAs considered the same as N3 value equality for

-values.
-Axioms of equality. log:equalTo and log:notEqualTo
+data values.
+Axioms of equality. log:equalTo and

-compared with owl:SameAs.
-Compare math and string equality, and
+log:notEqualTo compared with owl:SameAs.
+Compare math

-sparql equality.
+and string equality, and sparql equality.

 - Operating in equality-aware mode.

-- No attempt at connecting OWL DL langauge with the N3 logic.
+- No attempt at connecting OWL DL langauge with the N3

-- Use of functional properties of a datatype conflictng with OWL DL.
+- Use of functional properties of a datatype conflictng

 Conclusion

-The semantics of N3 have been defined, as have some built-in opertor
+The semantics of N3 have been defined, as have some built-in

-allow rules to define inference which can be drawn from specific web
+the langauge, and allow rules to define inference which can

-documents on the web, as a function of ofther informatiuon about those
+function of ofther informatiuon about those documents.

 The language has been found to have some useful practical

 properties.
-The separation betwen the Nottaion3 extensions to RDF
+The separation betwen the Nottaion3

-and the logic properties has allowed N3 by itself to be used in many
+extensions to RDF and the logic properties has allowed N3 by

-other applications directly, and to be used with other properties to
+be used with other properties to provide other functionality

 The use of log:notIncludes to allow default reasoning without